 Carved by the receding sea more than five hundred million years ago, Natural Chimneys Park and Campground gets its name from the seven towering rock formations that resemble huge chimneys.

-Hang out on the lawn in the shadow of these great structures and enjoy a picnic lunch from one of our favorites, Sugar and Bean Café.
+Hang out on the lawn in the shadow of these great structures and enjoy a picnic lunch from one of our favorites, Sugar & Bean Cafe in nearby Bridgewater.
 Next, travel to many of the horseback riding stables in the area for a fun-filled riding experience.

-Since the Staunton area sits along the Shenandoah Spirits Trail, there are numerous wineries, breweries, cideries, and distilleries in the area, including CrossKeys Vineyards and Winery.
-Enjoy an alfresco dinner at the vineyard, which has a wonderful selection of fruity flights and delectable wines as well as mouthwatering farm-to-table cuisine.
+There are numerous wineries, breweries, cideries, and distilleries in the Staunton area, including CrossKeys Vineyards.
+Enjoy an al fresco dinner at the vineyard, which has a wonderful selection of fruity flights and delectable wines as well as mouthwatering farm-to-table cuisine.
 The shrimp and grits dish I ordered was incredible as was the lava cake, and of course, the wines.

 Day 2 – Walk in Staunton’s Historic Districts